-Did you know that you can have a delicious vegan bolognese using lentils as a wonderful substitute for meat?
+Did you know that you can have a delicious vegan bolognese using lentil pasta sauce as a wonderful substitute for meat?
 No?
 Try this fiber-loaded, protein-rich lentil bolognese recipe RIGHT NOW!
 This is the most innocent AND TASTIEST pasta sauce ever!
 Serve hot as a main dish or cold as a salad for potluck parties.

 When we don’t have so much time for cooking, which is quite often, we usually resort to cooking pasta to have a quick dinner.
 It is delicious and everyone in the family loves it.
 Who doesn’t like a bowl of bolognese or pasta with pesto sauce, anyways?
 Although it is practical and delicious, we don’t want to have pasta for dinner very often.
 It is not the healthiest and lightest food when mixed with heavy and creamy sauces or meat.

 How To Make